Science & Philosophy

 Coordinators: Michael Hamburg, Steve Allen

-This class is perfect for anyone who has wondered what the universe actually is, where it comes from, and where it is headed.
-We will begin on Earth and continue on towards the farthest reaches of the observable universe.
+This voyage is perfect for anyone who has wondered what the universe actually is, where it comes from, and where it is headed.
+We will begin among the stars and continue on towards the farthest reaches of the observable universe.
 Prior knowledge or technical expertise in math or science is not required.
 Just bring your questions and a sense of wonder.

 Coordinators: Steve Allen, Larry Shapiro